 - The way the green and red light are combined is optimized for maximizing the detection of the pulse wave, i.e. the estimation of the heart rate, instead of the oxygen saturation level (which is not part of the Empatica outputs).

 The first part of the processing performed by the E4 is represented in (Fig 1)

 The lights produced by the Green and Red LEDs are oriented toward the skin and are absorbed by the blood in different ways.
-Portion of the light is then reflected back and is then measured by the Light receiver.
+A portion of the light is then reflected back and is then measured by the Light receiver.

-- The measured light during green exposure contains most of the information on the pulse wave (i.e., the heart beats) and it is typically characterized by a sequences of valleys, whose time occurencies are used to estimete the heart beats.
+- The measured light during green exposure contains most of the information on the pulse wave (i.e., the heartbeats) and it is typically characterized by a sequence of valleys, whose time occurrences are used to estimate the heartbeats.
 Note that the more the blood is oxygenated, the more the light is absorbed.
-Thus, during a heart beat, there is a high light absorption, which is observed as a valley in the light output signal.
+Thus, during a heartbeat, there is a high light absorption, which is observed as a valley in the light output signal.

 - The measured light during the red exposure contains a reference light level which is used to cancel motion artefacts.

 If you haven't found the answer to your question, click the button below and complete the Typeform.
 We will receive all the information needed to assist you further.